- Biological Inventions

-It is very important to understand that when do such comic book characters come under the ambit of copyright and trademark related legal protection and what happens to characters which are already in public domain but may be used subsequently in new copyrighted work.
+It is very important to understand that when do such comic book characters come under the ambit of copyright and trademark-related legal protection and what happens to characters which are already in the public domain but may be used subsequently in new copyrighted work.

-Copyright protection under the ambit of ‘artistic work’ can’t be afforded to such graphical characters since such characters and their personalities evolve from various episodes which the artist/creator creates, as it can’t be visually expressed and can only be perceived by the human mind.
-The copyright law though can protect such expressions of the character which can be graphically represented through drawings, colors, art, storyboard etc.
+Copyright protection under the ambit of ‘artistic work’ can’t be afforded to such graphical characters since such characters and their personalities evolve from various episodes that the artist/creator creates, as it can’t be visually expressed and can only be perceived by the human mind.
+The copyright law though can protect such expressions of the character which can be graphically represented through drawings, colors, art, storyboard, etc.

 The second step is to be done through the ‘character delineation’ test which was developed in the case of Nichols vs. Universal Pictures, 45 F 2d 119 (2d Cir 1930), cert denied, 282 US, 902 (1931), this test is used to determine if the character in question is distinct and unique from other characters in such a way that it warrants copyright and trademark protection.
 It means that this is a penalty on authors and creators who do not put in effort or intellect on making their characters distinct from others.